awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update-event.md

 # Update a Change Calendar event<a name="change-calendar-update-event"></a>

+Use the AWS Systems Manager console to update a Systems Manager Change Calendar \(Change Calendar\) event\.

 ## Update a Change Calendar event \(console\)<a name="change-calendar-update-event-console"></a>

+Use the following procedure to update a Change Calendar event in the Systems Manager console\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.